Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Collective coordinates for sphalerons

 \subsection{Series solution}

-To understand the behaviour of the solution of the collective coordinate dynamics \eqref{ansatz.eom} for $(A(t),B(t),C(t))$, we make two changes of variable, which will simplify the subsequent analysis.
+To understand the behaviour of the solution of the collective coordinate dynamics \eqref{ansatz.eom} for $(A(t),B(t),C(t))$, we make two changes of variables, which will simplify the subsequent analysis.
 The first is that we write

 so that the location of the flanks is at $x = \pm X$ and their outward speed is given by $\nu= \dfrac{dX}{dt}$.
 The second is that we put

 whereby the false vacuum is located at $\phi = 1/b$, while the true vacuum remains at $\phi=0$, and the parameter range $0<a<\infty$ becomes finite, namely